UPPS 04.04.11 - University Classification and Compensation

 Under this section, an employee in a classified position cannot receive a pay increase that would place their salary above the University Pay Plan maximum for the job title.

 Reclassification to a Title in the Same Pay Grade – The employee’s new salary is at their current rate of pay.
 The department head may grant an additional pay increase by separate PCR through administrative channels, if desired.

 Reclassification to a Title in a Lower Pay Grade – The employee’s salary does not change unless the employee’s salary is above the maximum for the new grade.
 In such a case, the employee’s salary is reduced to the new maximum.
 This only affects classified positions.
 This section does not apply to unclassified positions that do not have a pay range maximum.

 Human Resources will notify the department head of reclassification audit results.
 If the position has an incumbent, completion of the required background checks is considered a part of the reclassification audit process.

 The effective date of the reclassification results will be no sooner than the first date of the month following the month in which Human Resources approves the audit and the background checks have been completed.

 If a reclassification results in a change in FLSA overtime status, the effective date will not be sooner than the first Sunday of the following month in which Human Resources approves the audit and the required background checks have been completed.

-If the department head wishes to grant a pay increase in conjunction with the reclassification that is beyond the University Pay Plan minimum of the new title, he or she must forward a PCR through administrative channels for approval of the action.
+If the department head wishes to grant a pay increase in conjunction with the reclassification that is beyond the University Pay Plan minimum of the new title, they must forward a PCR through administrative channels for approval of the action.